WondooSeo/AutoEncoder_Collection/README.md

 You can modify convolutional layer if you want to tune with your flavor.

-This Convolutional AuteEncoder can modify encoder/decoder and latent dimension by yourself.
+This AuteEncoders can modify encoder/decoder and latent dimension by yourself.